The Research Executive Agency employs 625 people from 24 countries. It will become the largest executive agency of the Commission by 2020.

 EPSO/CAST/P/1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17/2017 as soon as possible.

-Only candidates who passed a CAST competency test, and/or are included in one of the databases listed above, can be considered for an interview by the REA selection panel.
+Only candidates who have successfully passed a CAST competency test, and/or are included in one of the databases listed above, can be considered for an interview by the REA selection panel.

 Successful candidates will be called for an interview with a selection panel composed of staff from REA or other executive agencies/institutions/bodies (see the following link: http://europa.eu/about-eu/institutions-bodies/).